janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 Review the diff before committing.

+Be careful to not commit irrelevant, unnecessary changes.
+When unintended, irrelevant changes slip into the feature branch, it can be distracting and confusing for reviewers.
 It's a waste of time to review irrelevant changes that should not have been committed.

-Code Review Horror: a 100 lines diff with 99 line ending changes and one bugfix hidden somewhere in there
+Code Review Horror: a 100 lines diff with 90+ line ending changes and one bugfix hidden somewhere within

 Creating the merge request
 --------------------------